-Hausers is an Estonian general contractor for real estate development and construction.
-Most of their projects are designed and built by themselves - from idea to completion.
+Hausers is an Estonian main contractor for real estate development and construction.
+Most of their projects are designed and built by themselves – from idea to completion.
 Their mission is to improve people’s living, leisure and working environment.

 The company was voted the most successful Estonian construction company in 2020 by the business newspaper Äripäev and KPMG.

 “We had to allocate several days each month in order to work with Excel,” says Tomy Saaron, member of the board at Hausers.